AdityaAlibade/Tic-Tac-Toe_Master/README.md

-Here’s a **professional and polished README.md** version for your GitHub repository — written in a clean, developer-friendly format and highlighting your project’s best features 👇

----

 # 🎯 Tic Tac Toe: AI Challenge

 A **classic Tic Tac Toe game** built using **Vanilla HTML, CSS, and JavaScript**, featuring a sleek **dark modern theme**, **two-player mode**, and a **smart AI opponent** that can **block and win strategically**.